luisdavim/synthetic-checker/README.md

     synthetic-checker/skip: "false" # set to true to ignore this resource, defaults to false synthetic-checker/interval: "60s" # defaults to 30s
     synthetic-checker/ports: "80,443" # defaults to 443
+    synthetic-checker/TLS: "false" # set this if all ports use TLS, defaults to false and only port 443 will use a TLS check synthetic-checker/noTLS: "false" # set this to disable TLS checks and use connection checks only, defaults to false synthetic-checker/endpoints: "/healthz,/readyz" # comma separated list of endpoints to build urls for HTTP checks
 spec:
   ingressClassName: nginx-example
   rules: